History of self-driving cars: 2000s

-The US Government funded three military efforts known as Demo I (US Army), Demo II (DARPA), and Demo III (US Army).
+The US Government funded three military efforts known as Demo I (US Army), Demo II (DARPA), and Demo III (United States Army).
 Demo III (2001) demonstrated the ability of unmanned ground vehicles to navigate miles of difficult off-road terrain, avoiding obstacles such as rocks and trees.
-James Albus at the National Institute of Standards and Technology provided the Real-Time Control System which is a hierarchical control system.
-Not only were individual vehicles controlled (e.g. throttle, steering, and brake), but groups of vehicles had their movements automatically coordinated in response to high level goals.
+James Albus at the National Institute of Standards and Technology provided the Real-Time Control System, which is a hierarchical control system.
+Not only were individual vehicles controlled (e.g., throttle, steering, and brake), but groups of vehicles had their movements automatically coordinated in response to high-level goals.